Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 === The Firewall Chain Structure

 In our Rust implementation, we represent the Chain Graph as a collection of blocks, identified by unique integers (`BlockId`).

+#info-box(title: "Why not analyze the AST directly?")[
+  ASTs are trees, but control flow is a graph.
+  Firewall policies often have "jumps" (e.g., `goto chain_B`).
+  In an AST, `chain_B` is a separate subtree.
+  In a Chain Graph, `goto chain_B` is just an edge to the block representing `chain_B`.
+  This "flattening" makes analysis much simpler, especially for loops.
+]

 ```rust
 type BlockId = usize;